uniswapfoundation/governance-processes/v3-deployments/v3-deployment-process.md

 Deploying and configuring the Uniswap v3 smart contracts on a non-Ethereum chain and rallying community support for their canonical status are two distinct processes that you can complete in parallel.
 They culminate in an on-chain vote that, if successful, adds the new deployment to a register of other non-Ethereum deployments governed by the DAO.

 While you can certainly complete both processes independently, the DAO has formed a cross-chain accountability committee that can help along the way.
-Please find a description of their role [here](https://gov.uniswap.org/t/accountability-committee-deployments-agreements/).
+Please find a description of their role and contact information [here](https://gov.uniswap.org/t/accountability-committee-deployments-agreements/).

 # Protocol Deployment and Bridge Configuration
 Deploying the Uniswap contracts and the relevant bridge infrastructure can occur at any point before the on-chain governance vote.
 The Uniswap accountability committee can provide technical assistant to new deployments.
 Please reach out to @0xkydo via twitter.